-Optical cross connects, similar to the technology pictured, channel data from the receivers to the correlator and are one of a variety of possible solutions for the SKA.
+Optical cross connects, similar to the technology shown in the first image on this page, channel data from the receivers to the correlator and are one of a variety of possible solutions for the SKA currently being tested.

-A ribbon of optical fibres from each phased array feed (PAF) contains a set of frequency channels from every element in the PAF.
-The cross-connect allows the re-grouping of fibres such that a subset of frequency channels for all receivers can be mapped to a new ribbon and sent to down-stream processing nodes.
-This is a cost and power efficient way of providing what is commonly referred to as a “corner-turn” on the data needed for processes such as beam-forming and correlation.
+The cross-connect allows high speed switching of optical fibre signals.
+This is a cost and power efficient way of providing what is commonly referred to as a “corner-turn” on the data which will be needed for processes such as beam-forming and correlation.

 The SKA will stretch signal processing algorithm development in two vital areas.
-Faster and better ways will be developed to make the high dynamic range (106:1) images required for SKA science.
+Faster and better ways will be developed to make the high dynamic range (A ratio of 106:1) images required for SKA science.
 Effective radio interference (RFI) mitigation algorithms will also be needed to enable observations across wide segments of the radio spectrum.
+The algorithms used will need to be as efficient as possible, to process the huge amounts of data coming through the system.

 - Graphics Processing Unit (GPU)